Make Believe (Toto song)

 "Make Believe" is a song by the American rock band Toto, released as the second single (third in Europe) from their triple platinum 1982 album Toto IV.
-It peaked at number 19 in Cash Box magazine and at #30 on the Billboard Hot 100 chart on September 25, 1982.
-The song was also featured on the video game Grand Theft Auto: Vice City Stories on the radio station Emotion 98.3.
+It peaked at number 19 in Cash Box magazine and at number 30 on the Billboard Hot 100 chart on September 25, 1982.

+Critical reception

 Cash Box called it "sunny summer pop that should reach the top," saying that "the opening piano chords recall The Beach Boys."
 Billboard described it as a "hard-edged yet downtempo love song," saying "Piano triplets point to '50s rock classics, while synthesizer and buzzsaw guitar accents underline its contemporary vintage."